locphan87/react-native-architecture/README.md

 * Easily Unit Tested — Easily test interface with enzyme/jest
 * Easily Mocked — Easily mock props for different situations

 And there we were, digging the pattern, and off to the races.
 We hit a couple of problems along the way.
-It became super tedious to constantly write the same HOC syntax for simple things, we didn’t have patterns for combining multiple enhancers together, and we couldn’t prevent the development of duplicate enhancers.
+It became super tedious to constantly write the same HOC syntax for simple things, we didn't have patterns for combining multiple enhancers together, and we couldn't prevent the development of duplicate enhancers.
 It was getting hard to prove the value of this pattern as people were getting bogged down in the syntax and the ideas of HOCs (much like engineers do).

 We needed something that